 It’s absolutely out of question that Scotland is a first class cultural hub.
 The country is famous for institutions like the Edinburgh Film Festival, the Edinburgh Fringe and the Glasgow School of Art, artists like Charles Rennie Mackintosh and Alasdair Gray, and musicians like The Proclaimers, Belle & Sebastian or KT Tunstall (admitting a few guilty pleasures here) – the talent in this country is incredible.

-As an arts student I love the thriving contemporary arts scene as much as the rich history of arts and culture in Scotland.
+As an art student, I love the thriving contemporary art scene as much as the rich history of arts and culture in Scotland.
 And I’m not the only one.
 Artists are relocating to Glasgow in big numbers because other artsy centres of the UK, like London, become too expensive and exclusive.
-There is always a gallery opening, a free gig or a poetry slam going on in one of Glasgow’s many venues. \
+There is always a gallery opening, a free gig or a poetry slam going on in one of Glasgow’s many venues.

-The Scottish countryside might be a bit quieter, but even there you have very active cultural community centres, touring cinema vans or art exhibitions, and many former industry towns, like Dundee, are re-branding themselves as arts and design centres.
-Check out the programme for this year’s special initiative, the Year of Innovation, Architecture and Design 2016 which hosts exhibitions, installations and other events all over the country.
+The Scottish countryside might be a bit quieter, but even there you have very active cultural community centres, touring cinema vans or art exhibitions, and many former industrial towns, like Dundee, are re-branding themselves as arts and design centres.

 10) Everyone is Welcome